Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### Command Caching
 Battery powered energenie devices, such as the eTRV or Room Thermostat do not constantly listen for commands.
 For example, the eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes) after which the receiver is then activated to listen for commands.
 The receiver only remains active for 200ms or until a message is received.

 To cater for these hardware limitations the **'eTRV'** and **'Thermostat'** nodes use command caching and dynamic polling.
 Any command sent using these nodes will be held until a TEMPERATURE (for eTRV) or WAKEUP (for Thermostat) message is received; at this point the most recent cached message (only 1 is supported) will be sent to the device.
-Messages will continue to be resent until they have been succesfully received or until the number of retries has reached 0.  ** NEW v0.6.x ** - When a command is known to have been processed (e.g DIAGNOSTICS) the 'command' and 'retries' topics are reset to 0.
+Messages will continue to be resent until they have been succesfully received or until the number of retries has reached 0.

 Sometimes a specific command may be resent multiple times.
 This is particularly a problem for the eTRV devices, as they do not send an acknowledgement for every command type (indicated by a 'No' in the *Response* column in the above table).
 This includes the *TEMP_SET* command!
-So these commands are always resent for the full number of retries.
+So these commands are always resent for the full number of retries.  ** NEW v0.6.x ** - When a device *has* acknowledged a command the 'command' and 'retries' topics are reset to 0.

 > **NOTE:** The performance of node-red may decrease when a command is cached due to dynamic polling.
 The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 200 when a command is cached (it goes from checking every 0.5 seconds to every 25 milliseconds) this dramatically increases the chance of a message being correctly received sooner.